scmmishra/slick-deploy/README.md

 - Health checks: Ensure your application is running correctly before switching over.
 - Rollback capability: Quickly revert to the previous version if something goes wrong.

+## Why?

+Just for fun, I couldn't find a tool that was minimal and had near zero-downtime deploys.
+All I was looking for something that worked as a slim layer between me and the tools I use to run apps on a VM.
+So I built it.
+I also wanted to learn Go for a while, and Go is simply amazing for building CLI tools.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.